Microsoft/IntuneDocs.nl-nl/intune/mobile-threat-defense.md

  - App-naam
  - Grootte van de App-bundel
  - Dynamische grootte van de App
- - App is wel of niet gevalideerd
+ - Of de app wel of niet is gevalideerd
- - App is wel of niet beheerd
+ - Of de app wel of niet wordt beheerd

 ## <a name="sample-scenarios"></a>Voorbeeldscenario's